Flexbid/OrderFusion/README.md

     ├── requirement.txt
     ├── README.md

-The file `requirement.txt` specifies the required package versions.

 To facilitate reproducibility and accessibility, we have streamlined the entire pipeline into just few simple steps:

 ### ✅ Step 1: prepare the folder structure